StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_TABLE_LIKE.md

 - `source_table_name`: the name of the source table you want to copy.
 - - `partition_desc`: the partitioning method.
 For more information, see [CREATE TABLE](./CREATE_TABLE.md#partition_desc).
 - `distribution_desc`: the bucketing method.
 For more information, see [CREATE TABLE](./CREATE_TABLE.md#distribution_desc).
 - `PROPERTIES`: the properties of the table.
 All the table properties are supported.
-For more inforation, see [CREATE TABLE](./CREATE_TABLE.md#properties).
+For more information, see [ALTER TABLE](./ALTER_TABLE.md#modify-table-properties).

 ## Examples